kfsone/imguiwrap/README.md

 Wouldn't it be nice if you didn't have to manually track all those `Begin/End()`s?

-The `dear` namespace in `imguiwrapper.dear.h` provides helpers for exactly this.
+The `dear` namespace in `imguiwrap.dear.h` provides helpers for exactly this.
 These create temporary objects (which the compiler can eliminate) that implement an `&&` operator that allows them to (optionally) call code, which can be either a named function or a lambda.